Inverse design of deployable origami structures that approximate a general surface: Inverse design framework

 Finally, for some targeted surfaces discussed below, we choose an initial origami different from the Miura-Ori, as it significantly improves the quality of approximation resulting from the optimization.
-We base our choice on direct numerical observations of origami structures that exhibit useful basic deformations (see \ref{sect:ap-observations}.1 and Fig.~\ref{fig:ap-deformation}).
-Our framework is versatile in this respect: We simply apply the step-by-step inverse design procedure, as before, except we replace the Miura-Ori with this new origami and modify the offset lattice that discretizes the targeted shape.
-As the input origami need not be consistent with a planar or uniform discretized surface, we choose this offset lattice to coincide with the average tangent space of this surface (see \ref{sect:ap-observations}.2 and Fig.~\ref{fig:ap-offset}).
+We base our choice on direct numerical observations of origami structures that exhibit useful basic deformations (see \ref{sect:ap-observations}.1 and Fig.~\ref{fig:ap-deformation}). { The versatility of our framework allows us to simply apply the step-by-step inverse design procedure as before, except replacing the Miura-Ori with the new initial origami and modifying the offset lattice that discretizes the targeted shape.} As the input origami need not be consistent with a planar or uniform discretized surface, we choose this offset lattice to coincide with the average tangent space of this surface (see \ref{sect:ap-observations}.2 and Fig.~\ref{fig:ap-offset}).